Research & evaluation

 • Creates interest and discussion so they can assess and target the families most in need.

-• Frees up more staff time to work directly with clients.
+• Frees up more staff time to work directly with clients because there is no need to manage food hampers.

-• Provides a way to explore and address other needs with clients, such as support for their mental health or guidance around their job searches.
+• Provides a way to explore and address other client needs, such as mental health and employment.

 Improved client experience